percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/mongodb.md

 ### Set profiling in the configuration file

+To set profiling in the configuration file:
+{.power-number}

 1. Edit the configuration file (usually `/etc/mongod.conf`).

 2. Create or add this to the `operationProfiling` section. ([Read more][MONGODB_CONFIG_OP_PROF].)